All Episodes

 I want to see if we can get it done.

-And uh you Ukraine has to agree.
+And Ukraine has to agree.

 That'll be a great achievement for them.

-Forget about me for them.
+Forget about me, for them.

 And you'll save 7,000 lives a week.